microsoft/Phi-3CookBook/md/03.Inference/Android_Inference.md

 Let’s explore how you can perform inference with Phi-3-mini on Android devices.
 Phi-3-mini is a new series of models from Microsoft that enables deployment of Large Language Models (LLMs) on edge devices and IoT devices.

 ## Semantic Kernel and Inference:
-Semantic Kernel is an application framework that allows you to create applications compatible with Azure OpenAI Service, OpenAI models, and even local models.
+[Semantic Kernel](https://github.com/microsoft/semantic-kernel) is an application framework that allows you to create applications compatible with Azure OpenAI Service, OpenAI models, and even local models.
+If your new to Semantic Kernel we suggest you look at the [Semantic Kernel Cookbook](https://github.com/microsoft/SemanticKernelCookBook)

 ### To access Phi-3-mini using Semantic Kernel:
 You can combine it with the Hugging face Connector in Semantic Kernel.
+[Sample Code](https://github.com/Azure-Samples/Phi-3MiniSamples/tree/main/semantickernel)

 By default, it corresponds to the model ID on Hugging face.
 However, you can also connect to a locally built Phi-3-mini model server.

 ### Calling Quantized Models with Ollama or LlamaEdge: